 BIGGEST BRANDS.
 BEST PRICES.
 GUARANTEED.

+Looking for a Nissan tires near you?
 Although it can be time-consuming and expensive, tire replacement is a necessary part of car maintenance.
 When you bring your car in to get the tires serviced at Mossy Nissan Kearny Mesa there are several things we will do.
 We will check how worn down the tread is and if there are any bald or damaged areas.
 Another part of a routine tire check is rotation- switching the tires around, so they are worn evenly on the road.
 If one or more tires need replacing, the tire replacement cost will include the cost of the tire or tires and fitting.
 If you are unsure if it is time for replacement tires, your vehicle's mileage is a good indicator.
 Tires are safe for a limited time, at which time they will need replacing.

 Need help choosing the right tires for your vehicle?
 Our team of highly trained professionals has the passion and knowledge for your tire requirements.
 Mossy Nissan Kearny Mesa has been devoted to delivering the finest customer service and sourcing the highest in quality tires obtainable.
 Browse our website to see the tire specials and deals we have on offer.
 Pick up the phone and call us.
 Alternatively, send us an email outlining your needs, and we will reply with a solution.

 WHY GET TIRE REPLACEMENTS?

 The ability to control a vehicle depends on the grip between the tires and road surface.
 Tires do not require tread designs or even considerable tread depth to provide grip on dry surfaces.
 However, tires do require tread designs with sufficient depth to generate traction on wet, snow-covered and slushy roads.
 So tread design essential to guide water and slush from between the tire and the surface of the road.